Tonywilson1211/P1_Photohouse/README.md

 ### Services Section

-* The services section on the home page offers a breif overview of the services provided by the company.
+* The services section on the Home Page offers a brief overview of the services provided by the company.
-* This is a quick reference point and clickable navigation links under each service takes the user to the services page where further information is provided on the product the user is monst interested in.
+* This is a quick reference point and clickable navigation links under each service takes the user to the services page where further information is provided on the product the user is most interested in.
 * On the services page, further clickable navigation links are available that provide access to the gallery page or the contact us page.
 Fluidity and ease of use for UX is kept in mind here. <br>
 [Services Section On Home Page - Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/index.html#services)<br>
 [Services Page - Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/index.html#services)<br>